 Getting your tracks on TikTok

 You can get your music on TikTok at the same time as you distribute to all the other streaming platforms.
-With Beatchain's free Distribution, you choose your TikTok settings at the end of the submission process.
+With Beatchain's Distribution, you choose your TikTok settings at the end of the submission process.

 TikTok Sounds Library does not use whole songs, so you will need to pick a 30 second section to be made available on the platform.